-What to Consider for Bathroom Window Treatments
+How to Choose the Perfect Bathroom Window Treatments

-Heat, water, high humidity, different privacy and light requirements, color scheme, style, durability—there are a lot of things to take into account when searching for the right window treatments for your bathroom.
+Heat, water, high humidity, different privacy and light requirements, color scheme, style, durability—there are a lot of things to take into account when searching for the right window treatments for bathrooms.
 Luckily, Graber has a solution to every one of those items—in a nearly countless array of colors and styles.

 Style and Type of Window Treatment